biodash/biodash.github.io/content/codeclub/S04E16/index.md

 -   If higher carats are causally associated with higher prices, and certain colors have higher mean carats than others, it is not fair to look at the effect of color on price without somehow taking carat into account.

--   A simple way of taking carat into account is by using price-per-carat rather than price in your heatmap.
+-   A simple way of taking carat into account is by using "price per carat" (price divided by carat) rather than the raw price in your heatmap.

 </details>